GLKC-neuro/GLKC-NeuroImaging-Repository/README.md

 I am currently in the process of consolidating my methods for CNS cell segmentation/measurement, so WATCH THIS SPACE!

-However, if you do have pressing questions, contact do contact me.
-I a more than happy to point you in the right diection of Open Source methods currently avaliable: gabriella.blissett@uon.edu.au
+However, if you do have  questions, I a more than happy to point you in the right diection of Open Source methods currently avaliable: gabriella.blissett@uon.edu.au

 Or follow me on LinkedIN